TYPO3GmbH/blog/Documentation/Setup/Index.rst

 - Tag (this page is used to show blog posts, related to single tag, or a tag overview)
 - Archive (this page is the archive, it lists all blog posts by given date (month and year, or year only)
 - First blog post (yes, a first blog post, as an example)

+The Setup Wizard performs a fully configured standalone instance of the Blog extension.
+If you already have an existenig site, you might dislike the result of having an additional and unplanned root page.
+In that case you should read about the manual setup in the next section.